Ashvin1191/TanteBazar/README.md

 # TanteBazar
 An Ficticious Restfull Web API built with Dotnet Core 2.2.
 The API Allow a user/customer to the following:

-1.Get Item
+1. Get Item
-2.Save Item to a Basket
+2. Save Item to a Basket
-3.Remove Item from a Basket
+3. Remove Item from a Basket
-4.Checkout Selected Item
+4. Checkout Selected Item

 # The Project Main Solution Breakdown:
  1. ### Src : The source folder: